doubletapjohn-cpu/Vince-s-external-memory/fayd.md

 Occupation: Poet (published under a pseudonym) and manual laborer (odd jobs).

+Physical desription: Fayd is a man of stark, monolithic presence, standing an even six feet tall.
+His build is that of a high-performance endurance athlete—lean, corded with the dense, functional strength of a rock climber, not the bulky power of a weightlifter.
+His face is rugged and iconic, similar to a young Sam Elliott without the mustache, with a strong jaw and deep-set features that speak of a quiet history.
+His hair is the color of dark iron-grey, severe and stark.
+His most defining feature is his piercing grey eyes, the true barometer of his state.
+Most of the time, they hold a quiet, caring warmth, but when his Animal side emerges, they become terrifyingly cold and implacable, the flat, emotionless grey of a blade moments before the strike.
+He favors practical, durable clothing in muted colors.

 Core Identity: The aggressive half of the Ahuric Dyad.
 He is the storm, the shield, the animalistic force.

 Personality: